Previous Article

 Tactics that convert:

-Because traders treat them as “unfiltered truth.”
+These channels convert harder than your ads because traders treat them as “unfiltered truth.”
 A single credible YouTube breakdown or Reddit megathread can outperform thousands in ad spend.

 Also: affiliate lists and community threads often rank above brand pages for “best prop firms” and “are prop firms legit” queries.
 These pages become your conversion layer whether you like it or not.